ACAB / Arts & Craft Association Bornholm

 Flanders DC, or Flanders District of Creativity, is the single point of contact for entrepreneurs in the creative industries.
 After the merger with Design Flanders and Flanders Fashion Institute, they are ideally placed to serve the entire sector’s needs.
 As an independent non-profit organisation, they act as the ‘front office’ of the government agency Flanders Innovation & Entrepreneurship, actively supporting creative entrepreneurs who want to build or grow their business.

-Fundesarte is since 1981 the leading institution in the promotion and development of Spanish craft enterprises as part of the EOI Foundation (School for Industrial Organisation), entity attached to the Ministry of Economy, Industry and Competitiveness.
+Fundesarte is since 1981 the leading institution in the promotion and development of Spanish craft enterprises as part of the EOI Foundation (School for Industrial Organisation), entity attached to the Ministry of Industry, Trade and Tourism.
 A priority of their programme is to promote, value and communicate the quality of craft products and the sustainability of its production processes.

 The Finnish Association of Designers Ornamo